1. Faster Setup

 7. Wood Stain

 Step 1: PlanningBegin by taking photos and detailed notes of the existing fence line's location.
 This is very crucial, as this will be your only guide moving forward.
 If you are building a new fence, mark where you want your fence to start and end.
 Make a rough sketch of the completed fence's shape and a general idea of how you want it to look like.
 Use your imagination.
-You can add more complex and interesting twists.
-This guide will only focus on building a fence line that you won't need to touch for a very long time.
+You can add more complex and interesting twists, like following the contour of a tree branch, working around a physical barrier, a waterway, etc. This guide will only focus on building a simple fence line that you won't need to touch for a very long time.

 Step 2: MarkingUse the spade to mark where you want your first post to stand.
 Maintain a gap of 7-3/4' to 8' between every fence post's center.
 Repeat this step until you have completely marked the entire fence line.

 Step 3: FoundationRemember, take your time and be consistent.
 Some areas are much more easier to dig than others.
 Use your spade to start digging the marked locations.
 If the soil is too dry, consider watering until moist.
-Use your post hole digger to remove the soil debris.
+Use your post hole digger to remove soil debris.
+Use a digging bar or pick to remove rocks or to break through boulders.
 Repeat until you have reached 24" in depth.
+For areas with considerable water overrun, such as those found in uphill/downhill slopes, consider adding another 6" to add gravel as extra drainage.
 Do not shortchange yourself.
 You have gone this far.
 Go by the book, and you will be pleased with the results.
 For fences taller than 6', you will need to dig deeper.
 As a general rule, the foundation's depth tend to be 1/3rd of the total height of the fence above ground.
 If tree roots are on the way, use your digging bar to breakthrough them.
 Note that moving the post to another area usually do not help.
 It is not uncommon for trees to have multiple main root lines not too far from where you have already dug.

 Industry TipCheck for post foundation alignment by either using a laser or a fish line.
 If these tools are not immediately available in your tool box, you may also eyeball the holes to get the approximate alignment and simply make small adjustments to line up the posts when you start setting them up.
 Also, make sure your spade, post hole digger, and pencil bar are sharp.
 They do get dull after a couple of holes.